You’ve probably heard the saying that goes something like, “When you do what you love, you never have to work a day in your life.”

 You might be wondering “are disability payments taxable?”
 Here’s some good news: Nope, they’re not.

 Since you’re paying for your policy out of your post-tax income (either your salary or freelancer earnings, depending on how your business is structured), you won’t be taxed on your monthly or annual premiums and your payouts will also be tax-free.
 That means that all of your benefits, should you need them, belong to you.

 Yep.
 We think so.
 Long-term disability insurance is a smart move for your financial future.

 We never know what’s around the corner.
 And, while self-employment has its benefits (like flexibility and not needing to fight with coworkers over the office thermostat), there are also drawbacks—like facing a more unpredictable employment situation than a traditional worker.

 That’s why creating a financial safety net for yourself is so important.
 It’s one less thing to worry about if and when the unexpected happens.

-You could be thinking, “Oh, it won’t happen to me!” but, statistically speaking, .
+You could be thinking, “Oh, it won’t happen to me!” but, statistically speaking, there is a higher chance of something happening than not.
 Cue the cringing.
 That’s why taking out a long-term disability insurance policy is a smart decision.
 Don’t think of it as yet another expense—think of it as an investment in your future.